 The westernmost islands on Addu atoll are connected by 14 Km long road built over the reef.

-Climate of Maldives is tropical, with enough sunshine and an average annual temperature is about 30°C. The rainfall increases during the months of April and October.
+The climate of Maldives is tropical, with enough sunshine and an average annual temperature is about 30°C. The rainfall increases during the months of April and October.

 The large landmass of South Asia present to the north affects the weather of Maldives by causing the differential heating of land and water.
 This heating brings moisture-rich air from the Indian ocean to South Asia, and the monsoons occur.
-These southwest monsoon, come from June to August.
+These southwest monsoons, come from June to August.

 But the weather of Maldives does not always follow the South-Asian monsoon patterns.

 The first is dry season associated with the north-east monsoon in winter, and the second is the rainy season of storms and strong winds.

 During April and May, the shift from the moist southwest monsoon to the dry northeast monsoon occurs.

 Hence the northeast winds from the northeast monsoon, which reaches Maldives in the beginning of June and lasts until the end of August.